tkern0/CTFs/Timisoara CTF Qualifiers 2018/15 squirrel/README.md

 /.git        -  403 Forbidden
 ```

 That's interesting.
 I went into one of my own repositories to check what some of the files in there were, and then tried `http://squirrels.woodlandhighschool.xyz/.git/HEAD`.
 What do you know, it worked, I got the file.
-At this point I remembered a video I'd seen on a challenge just like this where you had to download the .git folder, and with a bit of googleing I found [GitTools][GitTools].
+At this point I remembered a video I'd seen on a challenge just like this, where you had to download the .git folder, and with a bit of googleing I found [GitTools][GitTools].
 So I just had to run `./gitdumper.sh http://squirrels.woodlandhighschool.xyz/.git/ /squirrel` and I quickly had the repository.
 But then what?
 The repository only had a single commit, nothing in old versions to exploit.

 ```
 t@t:~/squirrel$ git log